mohelt/Algorithms/README.md

 -[lab9-data-compression](https://github.com/CompAlgorithms/algorithms20290-2021-repository-mohelt/tree/main/wk10-data-compression)

-*Overall we have covered many topics, from algorithmic analysis as a foundation, to recursion and sorting.
+-Overall we have covered many topics, from algorithmic analysis as a foundation, to recursion and sorting.

-*We have looked at many algorithms to give is a broad understanding of algorithms and the role they play in our society.
+-We have looked at many algorithms to give is a broad understanding of algorithms and the role they play in our society.